EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 A K8s deployment is called a service.
 An instance of a service is called a pod.
 A pod is an ensemble of microservices, each of which is encapsulated in a Docker Container.
-A developer registers his pod  either with the K8s command-line controller or with the web-based controller; assignment of pods to worker nodes, which are VMs or physical machines, can be done manually or via  the K8s scheduler.
+A developer registers his or her pod  either with the K8s command-line controller or with the web-based controller; assignment of pods to worker nodes, which are VMs or physical machines, can be done manually or via  the K8s scheduler.